Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Interconnects for Distributing Non-Zeros and Reducing Partial Outputs

-\mysubsubsection{Mesh NOC} A few accelerators including Compact \cite{zhang2019compact}, ERIDANUS \cite{asgari2019eridanus}, and \cite{kung2018adaptive} employ systolic arrays with mesh-style interconnects.
-They reuse the data spatially with store-and-forward execution.
-Similarly, in the MAERI accelerator \cite{kwon2018maeri}, while the data is communicated to a group of multipliers via a fat-tree, adjacent multipliers spatially reuse the data through the store-and-forward mechanism.
-For PEs connected via mesh, since the same data is forwarded among PEs in the same row or column, such interconnects achieve the same amount of spatial reuse as multicast NOCs.
-However, structured computations with the streaming data make it difficult for executing sparse tensors.
-Therefore, pre-processing modules are required that can cluster the appropriate NZs before feeding the PEs of the systolic array \cite{asgari2019eridanus, qin2020sigma}.
+\mysubsubsection{Mesh} A few accelerators, including Compact \cite{zhang2019compact}, ERIDANUS \cite{asgari2019eridanus}, and \cite{kung2018adaptive}, use systolic arrays with mesh interconnects.
+Since the same data is forwarded among PEs in the same row or column, such NoCs achieve the same amount of spatial reuse as multicast NoCs.
+But, for sparse tensors, efficient and correct processing becomes challenging.
+Hence, \emph{pre-processing} is needed to cluster appropriate NZs or index appropriate block of structured-sparse tensor before feeding PEs of the systolic array \cite{asgari2019eridanus, he2020sparse, qin2020sigma}.